DE-RSTC: A rational secure two-party computation protocol based on direction entropy

-Rational secure multi-party computation (RSMC) means two or more rational parties to complete a function on private inputs.
-In the process, the rational parties choose strategies to maximize utility, which will cause players to maliciously execute the protocol and undermine the fairness and correctness of the protocol.
-To solve this problem, we leverage game theory to propose the direction entropy-based solution.
-First, we utilize the direction vector of the direction entropy to examine the player's strategy uncertainty, and quantify its strategy from different dimensions.
-Specifically, when parties choose a cooperation strategy, the direction vector is positive, and the information transmitted is positive, conversely, it is negative information.
-Then, we provide mutual information to construct new utility functions for the players.
-What’s more, we measure the mutual information of players to appraise their strategies.
-Finally, we prove in detail the protocol we gave, and the result show that the fairness problem in rational secure two-party computation.
-We also prove that the proposed protocol reaches the Nash equilibrium.
-Furthermore, we conduct experiments using mutual information to construct utility, and the results show that the utility obtained when the player is honest will be higher.
+\abstract[Summary]{Rational secure multi-party computation (RSMC) means two or more rational parties complete a function on private inputs.
+Unfortunately, players sending false information can prevent the protocol from executing correctly, which will destroy the fairness of the protocol.
+To ensure the fairness of the protocol, the existing works on achieving fairness by specific utility functions.
+In this paper, we leverage game theory to propose the direction entropy-based solution.
+To this end, we utilize the direction entropy to examine the player's strategy uncertainty and quantify its strategy from different dimensions.
+Then, we provide mutual information to construct a new utility for the players.
+What's more, we measure the mutual information of players to appraise their strategies.
+By analyzing and proofing of protocol, we show that the protocol reaches a Nash equilibrium when players choose a cooperative strategy.
+Furthermore, we can solve the fairness of the protocol.
+Compared to the previous approaches, our protocol is not required deposits and design-specific utility functions. }